DataTalksClub/data-engineering-zoomcamp/README.md

 - [Luis Oliveira](https://www.linkedin.com/in/lgsoliveira/)

 ## Sponsors & Supporters
-A special thanks to our course sponsors for making this initiative possible!
+Special appreciation to our esteemed course sponsors for making this initiative possible!

 <p align="center">
   <a href="https://kestra.io/">